CS-179K/Perfect-Fit-Resumes-CVs/README.md

 Perfect Fit Resumes/CVs is a web application designed to help job seekers create highly customized resumes and CVs that perfectly align their unique experiences and skills with the specific requirements of each job application.
 Using advanced AI APIs (tbd lol), the platform takes in personal career history, relevant skills, accomplishments, and qualifications to generate tailored documents.
 These customized resumes and CVs are optimized to successfully pass through automated resume parsers, stand out to hiring managers, and maximize the chances of securing job interviews.

 ## Features (highest priority to lowest priority)
-1. As a user, I want to use website, so it is easy and convenient for me (Story points: 6)
-2. As a user, I want to match my skills and experiences to specific job descriptions, so I can create a resume that aligns perfectly with each job application.
+1. As a user, I want to match my skills and experiences to specific job descriptions, so I can create a resume that aligns perfectly with each job application.
 (Story points: 5)
-3. As a user, I want to input my resume/cv, so the algorithm can pick out my experiences and skills to match the job (Story points: 3)
+2. As a user, I want to input my resume/cv, so the algorithm can pick out my experiences and skills to match the job (Story points: 3)
-4. As a user, I want to input the job details, so the algorithm can adjust the resume/cv accordingly (Story points: 3)
+3. As a user, I want to input the job details, so the algorithm can adjust the resume/cv accordingly (Story points: 3)
 5. As a user, I want to receive my tailored resume/cv, so I can submit it to the job application (Story points: 3)
 6. As a user, I want to be able to choose to create a resume, cv, or both, so that that I get exactly what I want (Story points: 1)
 7. As a user, I want to be have many different methods of input for my resume/cv, so it is convenient for me (Story points: 4)